Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 The whole kit, laid out.
 If it's not earth-toned and lived-in, it probably doesn't belong in the bag.

 If you take one piece of advice from this guide, make it this one.
-Safari operators across southern Africa — ourselves included — ask for soft-sided luggage only.
-Light aircraft bush transfers have strict weight limits (usually 15–20 kg total, including carry-on) and the baggage hold is shaped for compressible bags, not wheeled hardcases.
-A rigid suitcase will be refused at the airstrip, full stop.
-A 70–90 litre duffel with a shoulder strap is the perfect size.
+Safari operators across southern Africa — ourselves included — ask for soft-sided luggage only, 35 litres or under.
+Light aircraft bush transfers have strict weight limits (usually 15 kg total, including carry-on) and the baggage hold of a Cessna Caravan is shaped for compressible carry-on bags, not 55–65L duffels.
+A rigid suitcase will be refused at the airstrip.
+A 55L duffel will be refused at the airstrip.
+The target is one 35L soft pack you walk onto the international flight with, into the bush charter with, and out to the lodge with.
+Merino and technical layers make this genuinely comfortable for a week.

 A Proper Headlamp